ericbsmith/OMRecipePreviewer/README.md

 - Perform the Generating JPEGs steps above

 ## Adding new recipes
-Simple add the .OES file to the "recipes" folder and regenerate
+Simply add the .OES file to the "recipes" folder and regenerate